ParaMonte MATLAB 3.0.0

 function DataFrame::DataFrame ( in dfref)

-Generate an return an object of class pm.data.DataFrame from the input dataframe or its specified input reference.
+Generate an return an object of class pm.container.DataFrame from the input dataframe or its specified input reference.

-This is the constructor of the class pm.data.DataFrame.
+This is the constructor of the class pm.container.DataFrame.

 Parameters